ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 Following the setup in \cite{bonnet2022airfrans}, the \enquote{full data regime} dataset comprises 800 cases for training and 200 cases for testing.
 The region of interest for both training and evaluation is defined as $[-2,4]\times[-1.5,1.5]$ around the airfoil.
 The airfoil chord is fixed along the $x$-axis from $(0,0)$ to $(1,0)$, as illustrated in Fig. \ref{Fig_turbulent_airfoil_setup}(a).
 All solution fields are normalized using $z$-score normalization (as defined in \ref{sec_norm}) for training and evaluation.
 For the self-attention ArGEnT model, the input consists of the spatial coordinates together with their corresponding SDF values, as shown in Figure~\ref{Fig_turbulent_airfoil_setup}(c).
 In contrast, for the cross-attention and hybrid-attention ArGEnT models, 3000 geometry points are randomly sampled in the vicinity of the airfoil surface to construct the key and value matrices in the attention blocks, since geometric variations are primarily localized in this region.
 The query points are sampled independently over the entire training domain, as illustrated in Fig. \ref{Fig_turbulent_airfoil_setup}(b) and~(d).

-The prediction errors on the test set are summarized in Table~\ref{tab_turbulent_airfoil_errors}, where results from \cite{SHUKLA2024107615} are also included for comparison.
-Overall, ArGEnT DeepONet consistently outperforms other widely used baseline models, achieving 2–100× reductions in prediction error across the test cases.
-Among the different attention mechanisms, the lowest errors are obtained using either the cross-attention or hybrid-attention models, while the self-attention model yields comparable prediction accuracy.
-Figure~\ref{Fig_turbulent_airfoil_casePrediction} presents the predicted flow fields and the corresponding absolute error distributions for a representative test case using the cross-attention ArGEnT.
-The larger errors observed in the wake region are likely due to the increased turbulence and flow separation effects present in that area, which usually either require higher-resolution data or more sophisticated modeling techniques to resolve accurately.
-Overall, the results demonstrate the effectiveness of the proposed ArGEnT in accurately predicting turbulent flows over airfoils with varying geometries and freestream conditions.
+The prediction errors on the test set are summarized in Table~\ref{tab_turbulent_airfoil_errors}, which also includes results from Transolver\cite{wu2024transolver}/Transolver+\cite{luo2025transolver++}.
+Overall, ArGEnT DeepONet consistently outperforms other widely used baselines, achieving 2--100$\times$ reductions in prediction error across the test cases.
+The only exception is that Transolver attains a lower error for the horizontal velocity component $\bar{u}$; however, its performance is substantially worse than ArGEnT-DeepONet for the other three variables.
+Transolver and Transolver+ also require significantly greater computational resources: they are trained for 320,000 steps with a batch size of 1, contain 6.0 million and 3.3 million trainable parameters, respectively, and require 24.8 and 27.5 hours of training.
+By comparison, ArGEnT-DeepONet is trained for 100,000 steps with a batch size of 3, contains 0.87 million parameters, and requires only about 7.2 hours of training.
+Among the three attention mechanisms, the lowest errors are obtained with either the cross-attention or hybrid-attention models, while the self-attention model yields comparable accuracy.
+Figure~\ref{Fig_turbulent_airfoil_casePrediction} presents the predicted flow fields and corresponding absolute errors for a representative test case using cross-attention ArGEnT.
+The larger errors observed in the wake region are likely caused by the stronger turbulence and flow separation in that area, which typically require either higher-resolution data or more sophisticated modeling to resolve accurately.
+Overall, these results demonstrate the effectiveness of ArGEnT for predicting turbulent flows over airfoils with varying geometries and freestream conditions.